 3 – You Can Get the Time Off

 In fact, I’d recommend starting the planning process a full year before your anticipated departure.
-This will give you plenty of time to introduce the idea at your office and evaluate your options.
-Try to pick a time of year that is most likely to reward you with as much time off as possible.
+This will give you plenty of time to introduce the idea at your office and plan for your time away.
+Choose a time of year that is most likely to reward you with as much time off as possible.

 4 – You Can Afford It

 I, for example, am somewhat fancy.
 I like nice hotels.
-I like soft sheets and fluffy robes and hi-speed internet and a decent wine list.
+I like soft sheets, fluffy robes, high-speed internet, and a decent wine list.
 I’m not ashamed to admit that and I’m pretty sure there’s not a 12-step program for it.
 I’m a girl.
 Take me as I am.

 If you’re flexible with your flights and accommodations and stick to less expensive countries, there’s no reason you can’t travel for a month (or longer) on the same amount of money you would spend at home on a daily basis.

 5 – It’s OK (in fact, it’s often better) to Travel Solo

 I may be biased here but I honestly think doing a trip around the world solo is one of the most incredible gifts you can ever give to yourself.
 Nothing expands the mind and frees the spirit like solo travel.

 The obvious downside is that there’s no one to split the hotel bill with.
 And you’ll need to get over any inhibitions you may have about eating alone in a restaurant in Hong Kong or being in a resort full of honeymooners in Fiji.

-I also find that it’s easier to meet people when you’re traveling solo.
-Having spent plenty of time traveling with friends, it’s easy to slip into the comfort zone of spending all your time with someone you already know.
+I also find that it’s easier to meet people when you’re traveling solo. when traveling with friends, it’s easy to slip into the comfort zone of spending all your time with those you already know.